syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapGauge/Getting-Started.md

 # Getting Started

-This section explains briefly about how to create an OLAP Gauge in your application with ASP.NET MVC.
+This section briefly explains how you can create an OLAP Gauge in your application with ASP.NET MVC.

 ## Create your first OLAP Gauge in MVC

 ## Control structure

-The following screen shot shows the structure of an OLAP Gauge control.
+The following screenshot shows the structure of an OLAP Gauge control.

 ![](Getting-Started_images/Getting-Started_img1.png)